 This resource will provide concrete suggestions as to how teachers can support pupils to respond respectfully whey they encounter difference in themselves or others.
+Respect Guidelines for primary teachers in addressing homophobic and transphobic bullying a.
+Language.
+Sometimes children use language inappropriately while they are at play by describing something as gay or calling another child 'gay' in order to hurt them.

-A primary school teacher's role
+A primary In the playground school teacher's role